analitic1983/treatstockApiExt/README.md

 }
 </pre>

-You can use url for printing directly in this color and this material with fixed printing price.
+The url received can be used for placing an order with a specific vendor with selected parameters (material and color) for the estimated price.

 <h2>Make order</h2>

-For partners with order flow we have api for creating orders.
+For partners capable of generating 3D printing order flow we have an API for creating orders.
 Example: 05_PlaceOrder.php

-You should set information about client location, phone, printer for manufacturing and 3dmodel materials/colors.
+To make it work, you must set information about the client’s location, phone number, material(s) and color(s) choice as well as select a 3D printer to send the order to.

 Output example:
 <pre>